 About the Artist

 I am a contemporary artist from Louisiana, now residing in Greenville, SC.
-I received a BA in Studio Art and Psychology from Louisiana Tech University in Ruston, LA and have participated in shows throughout Louisiana and the Northeast.
-Since college, I have helped manage and teach painting classes at an art studio, and I have worked in the school system as an art instructor.
-I currently work out of my own studio in downtown Greenville.
-My work is comprised of acrylic and oil paintings on wooden panels, as well as woven textile pieces.
-My work is distinguished by pastel hues and the over emphasizing of understated details.
+I received a BA in Studio Art and Psychology from Louisiana Tech University in Ruston, LA.
+After college, I managed and taught painting classes at an art studio in Shreveport, and was an art instructor in the public school system for grades K-12.
+Currently, I work out of my own studio in downtown Greenville, two doors down from my husband's studio.
+My work is comprised of mixed media paintings on wooden panels, as well as woven textile pieces encased in wood.
+My work is distinguished by texture and hight contract, as well as the over emphasizing of understated details.

 Whether in the form of landscape, flora, or the human figure, I explore these subjects by slightly abstracting them with oils, acrylics, and pastels.
 My handwoven textile pieces represent fractured light and patterns one would see in natural stones or elements of the earth.